Volunteer with Elephants in Thailand

 Both the one and two week options included transfers to and from Chiang Mai city.
 We hope that you will enjoy your time living alongside the elephants and the mahouts and gain a unique and immersive experience of Thailand.

-This program is suitable for individuals, groups and families.
+This program is suitable for individuals.
 No prior experience of working with animals is required for this program.

 All The Details